MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/deploy-to-azure-vscode.md

     ![deploy to azure](media/deploy-to-azure/deploy-to-azure.png)

-1. After the installation is finished, you will find the extension in enabled extension space.
+1. After the installation is complete, the extension will be located in enabled extension space.

     ![extension installed](media/deploy-to-azure/extension-installed.png)